 and it has been six to seven years now.

-buy some of the old cinema structures which had been
+of the old cinema structures which had been

 converted into churches or eateries, or some that